arguablykomodo/mouse-pet/README.md

 ![Rainbow](./screenshots/rainbow.png)

 And there's also a rainbow!
 Because why not?
-(Note that in this screenshot i changed the size and opacity to make it less intrusive)

 ![Cursor](./screenshots/cursor.png)